Employee Motivation: It Really Does Matter

 My clients are often surprised how far a little bit of encouragement propels their employees and organization.
 In my experience, ignoring or discounting the importance of employee motivation often leads to disengagement.

 It’s important to understand that the work your employees are doing needs to make a difference in some way and for you to help them see it, too.
 Otherwise, your employees will grow restless and feel automated.
-It’s up to you to inject some passion and help them to see how valuable they are to the organization.
 Let your employees know on a frequent basis that they are welcome any time to come to you for feedback and sincere communication, and you will reap the benefits of a motivated workforce.

 This article has previously been featured on Forbes